odin-lang/odin-lang.org/content/docs/overview.md

 ## Introduction

-This article is a basic tutorial for the programming language _Odin_.
-This tutorial assumes a basic knowledge of programming concepts such as variables, statements, and types.
-It is recommended to read the [Getting started with Odin](/docs/install/) guide.
+This article is an introduction to the Odin Programming Language.
+You're assumed to have basic knowledge of programming concepts such as variables, statements, and types.
+You will see how familiar things are done in Odin, while also being introduced to new concepts.

+If you haven't already installed Odin, then you can read how in the [Getting Started with Odin](/docs/install/) guide.

 ## Hellope!